Exund/SFSEX.PartsInjector/docs/Part.md

 # Part
-The `Part` component is what defines a gameobject as an actual part.
-It's defined in `SFS.Parts.Part`.
+The `SFS.Parts.Part` component is what defines a gameobject as an actual part.

 All the parts in the build inventory are defined in `SFS.Base.partsLoader.parts` defined as a `Dictionary<string, Part>`.